OWASP/owasp-summit-2017/Participants/remote/Robert-Hurlbut.md

 status     : empty
 ---

 Robert is an independent software security consultant and trainer.
-Robert will be working with the [Threat-Modeling session](../Working-Sessions/Threat-Modeling.html) (remotely).
+Robert will be working with the [Threat-Model session](../Working-Sessions/Threat-Model/) (remotely).

 * Twitter: [@roberthurlbut](https://twitter.com/roberthurlbut)
 * LinkedIn: [roberthurlbut](https://www.linkedin.com/in/roberthurlbut/)